 However, heat-related illnesses and deaths can often be prevented.
 With that in mind, Dr. Sobel provides the following tips to help older adults stay safe during the summer.

 That way you know exactly what to expect.
-Pay special attention to any heat advisories or warnings – and take them seriously.
+Pay special attention to heat advisories or warnings and take them seriously.

-During times of excessive heat, remain in an air-conditioned building.
-If you don’t have AC in your home, go somewhere that does – such as a shopping mall, movie theatre, library, or a family member or friend’s house.
-Senior centers, churches, and social service organizations in many communities often provide cooling centers when the temperatures rise, particularly during the heat of the day.
-If you need help paying your utility bill, some resources may be able to help you.
-Click here to learn about programs that are available in your community.
+If your home isn’t air-conditioned, spend the heat of the day someplace that is, such as a shopping mall, a movie theater, a library, or a family member’s or friend’s house.
+In many communities, senior centers, churches, and social service organizations provide cooling centers when the temperatures rise.
+If you aren’t running your air conditioning because you need help paying your utility bill, resources may be available to you.
+Go to https://cignacommunity.findhelp.com/ and enter your ZIP code to learn about programs that are available in your community.